Oporto Cricket and Lawn Tennis Club

 The Oporto Cricket and Lawn Tennis Club is a multi-sports and social club located on Campo Alegre in Porto, Portugal.
 It was founded in 1855 by the British people working in Porto.
 Initially founded as Oporto Cricket Club, it is the oldest cricket club in mainland Europe.
 In 1877 they built three tennis courts and the name of the club was changed to its current form.
 In 1923 the present grounds were acquired.

-It was one of the very first companies to play football in Portugal, and in 1894, the club disputed the very first football cup played on the Iberian Peninsula, the Taça D. Carlos I, which they lost to a team from Lisbon.
+It was one of the first companies to play football in Portugal, and in 1894, the club disputed the first football cup played on the Iberian Peninsula, the Taça D. Carlos I, which they lost to a team from Lisbon.

 History

 Origins

 In the mid 19th century, Porto enjoyed one of the most developed industries in the country, mainly thanks to its wine industry, and for this reason, Porto soon became the home to a British colony, that like in the rest of the world, brought cricket with them, and later football.
 They began to play cricket matches against each other to pass the time, undergo leisure initiatives, and feel more at home, and inevitably, they founded Oporto Cricket Club in 1855, and it soon become the center of the social life of the Porto British colony.
 Its grounds were situated south of the River Douro, at Candal in Vila Nova de Gaia, Portugal's second-largest city, and from where the Port wine was exported until 1896.
 In 1877 they built three tennis courts, and the name of the club was thus changed to Oporto Cricket and Lawn Tennis Club.